kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 The listener must include a `hostname` value.
-The cross-mesh listener will then be reachable from other `Mesh`es at this hostname.
+The cross-mesh listener will then be reachable from all `Mesh`es at this hostname.

 #### Limitations